John H. Davis (author): Mafia Kingfish

 In 1989, the New American Library published Mafia Kingfish: Carlos Marcello and the Assassination of John F. Kennedy, in which Davis implicated the Mafia and Carlos Marcello in the assassination of John F. Kennedy.
 According to Davis, Lee Harvey Oswald and Jack Ruby had "strong ties" to Marcello, and that an Oswald imposter visited the Russian embassies in Cuba and Mexico.

 Publishers Weekly called it an "engrossing, startlingly detailed biography of a Mafia don".
 Kirkus Reviews said "the centerpiece of [Mafia Kingfish] is a plausible, even persuasive, case for the proposition that the Gulf Coast godfather masterminded the assassination of JFK."
 A reviewer for The Pittsburgh Press wrote: "'Mafia Kingfish' is such a page-turner, it could be a fictional thriller.
 But it's an amazing bit of contemporary history begging for someone to solve its mystery."

 Mafia Dynasty

 HarperCollins published Davis's 1993 book Mafia Dynasty: The Rise and Fall of the Gambino Crime Family.
 According to Publishers Weekly, the book "explores the history of the Cosa Nostra from its roots in Italy and brilliantly depicts the violent, vicious, vulgar brotherhood."
 Kirkus wrote that the book was "[a]n authoritative overview of the nation's premier criminal organization, and of the greed and hubris that have toppled its leaders time and again."

 Later life and death

-Davis died at his home in Manhattan in 2012 due to complications of Alzheimer's disease.
+Davis died at his home in Manhattan on 29 January 2012, aged 82, due to complications of Alzheimer's disease.
 He was buried in Woodlawn Cemetery in The Bronx.